kshedden/case_studies/methods/factor-overview.md

 ## Centering and standardization

-There are many ways to pre-process the data prior to performing a factor analysis.
 Suppose that $X$ is a $n\times p$ matrix whose rows are the observations or objects, and whose columns are the variables.
+There are many ways to pre-process the data in $X$ prior to performing a factor analysis.

 Some factor-type methods work with the covariance matrix of the variables, which is a $p\times p$ positive semidefinite (PSD) matrix.
-Since covariances by definition are derived from mean centered variables, it is common to mean center the variables (columns) of the data matrix $X$ prior to running a factor analysis.
+Since covariances by definition are derived from mean centered variables, it is common to center the variables (columns) of the data matrix $X$ prior to running a factor analysis.
+Centering usually involves subtracting the mean from each column, but in some cases the columnns may be centered with respect to another measure of location such as the median.

 We may wish for our results to be independent of the units in which each variable was measured, and remove any influence of differing dispersions of the variables on our results.
-This motivates standardizing the columns of $X$ prior to performing a factor analysis, where *standardization* involves first mean centering each column and then dividing each column by its standard deviation.
+This motivates standardizing the columns of $X$ prior to performing a factor analysis.
+This *standardization* involves first centering each column as discussed above, then dividing each column by a measure of scale such as the standard deviation or inter-quartile range.

-While standardization is commonly performed, in some cases it is desirable for the variables with more dispersion to have more influence on the results of a factor analysis, and in these cases one may choose not to standardize the variables.

-In some datasets there is no clear distinction between an observation and a variable, and it may be desirable to standardize both the rows and the columns.
+In some datasets there is strong heterogeneity among the observations (rows) and it is desirable to supress this in the analysis.
+In this case we may choose to *double center* the data so that every row and every column has mean zero.
 To achieve this, the following three steps can be performed: (i) center the overall matrix around its grand mean, (ii) center each row of the matrix with respect to the row mean, (iii) center each column of the matrix with respect to the column mean.
-After these three steps, each row and each column of the matrix will have mean zero and we can refer to the matrix as having been *double centered*.

 ## Singular Value Decoposition